-Ace: A serve that results directly in a point, either when the ball hits the floor on the receiving team’s side of the court untouched or is touched but unable to be kept in play by the receiving team.
+Ace: A serve that results directly in a point, either when the ball hits the floor on the receiving team’s side of the court untouched, or when it is touched but unable to be kept in play by the receiving team.

 Attacker: Also "hitter" and "spiker."
 A player who attempts to hit a ball offensively with the purpose of terminating play.

 Attack Block: The defensive team's attempt to block a spiked ball.
 See BLOCK

 Attack Error: An attack botched in one of 5 ways: Ball lands out of bounds; ball goes into net; attacker commits center line or net violation, or attacker illegally contacts ball.
 Getting blocked can also be considered an attack error.

 Attack Line: A line 3 meters (10 feet) away from, and parallel to, the net.
 Separates the front-row players from the back row players.
 A back row player cannot legally attack the ball above the net unless he takes off from behind the attack line.

 Back Row/Court: Space from baseline (end line) to attack line.
 There are 3 players whose court positions are in this area (positions 1, 6 & 5 on court).

 Back Row Attack: When a back row player takes off from behind the attack line (10-foot/3-meter) line and attacks the ball.
 Various terms for back row attacks include "A," "B," "C," "D," "Pipe" and "Bic".

 Back Set: A set delivered to a hitter behind the setter.

 Baseline: The back boundary of the court.
 Also called the end line.

 Block: One of the six basic skills.
 A defensive play by one or more front-row players meant to intercept a spiked ball.
 The combination of one, two or three players jumping in front of the opposing spiker and contacting the spiked ball with the hands.